Land Clark: Personal life

-Clark resides in Albuquerque, New Mexico.
+Clark graduated from South Sevier High School in Monroe, Utah in 1980.
+He resides in Albuquerque, New Mexico.

-Outside of the NFL, Clark is the chief building official for the city of Albuquerque.

 Officiating career

 Early years

 Clark served several seasons in the NFL Officiating Development program.
 Prior to entering the NFL, Clark officiated in the Pac-12 Conference and worked as a referee and deep wing official.
-He was the referee for the 2013 BCS National Championship Game.
+He was the referee for the 2013 BCS National Championship Game, as well as the 2015 Sugar Bowl, which served as the second semifinal game in the inaugural College Football Playoff.

 NFL career

 Clark was hired by the NFL in 2018 as a field judge, and was promoted to referee with the start of the 2020 NFL season following the retirement of Walt Anderson.